 Millions of people also use sewing machines to sew to create their own personal items and large for themselves, friends, and family.
 Sewing can be a fantastic hobby or small business that can allow you to be creative and relieve some stress.
 For many, sewing is a relaxing form of art.

-For others, it is a great way to repair old clothes or repurpose vintage garments to save money and reduce waste.
+For others, it is a great way to mend old clothes or repurpose vintage garments to save money and reduce waste.
 Whether you learned how to sew from your parents, friends, YouTube, or by trial and error, sewing is a fun hobby for all ages!

 Picking out your next sewing machine doesn’t have to be a challenge, either.
-Whether you are someone who has been sewing for years or looking for your first sewing machine, there are some considerations you need to ask yourself.
+Whether you are someone who has been sewing for years or a beginner looking for your first sewing machine, there are some considerations you need to ask yourself.

 If you are a beginner, take a look at the basic functions and how easy the machine is to use.
 Are you someone that wants your machine to have the best technology and a full control panel?

 Can the sewing machine you are looking at accommodate the stitch lengths you need?
 If you do basting, you will want to have at least 4mm of length for quick stitch removal, and if you plan on using buttons, the width will also have to be 4mm.

 Another thing you want to consider is decorative stitching.
 Embroidery is a large part of many businesses.
 Can the machine import patterns?
 Can the machine embroider on various fabrics?
-Look for what weights or textures of fabrics that the sewing machine is able to handle.
+Look for what weights or textures of fabrics the sewing machine can handle.